turbot/tailpipe-docs/docs/manage/plugins.md

 ---
-title: Managing Plugins
+title: Manage Plugins
-sidebar_label: Plugins
 ---

-# Managing Plugins
+# Manage Plugins

 Tailpipe provides an integrated, standardized SQL interface for querying various sources of log data.
 It relies on plugins to define and implement tables for those logs.
 This approach decouples the Tailpipe core from provider-specific implementations, providing flexibility and extensibility.